oneananda/AWS_Operations/Learning/008 AWS API Gateway/README.md

 ---

+## AWS API Gateway Unique features

+**API Lifecycle Management:**

+API Gateway includes built-in tools for managing the lifecycle of your APIs, such as versioning, staging environments (like dev, test, prod), and stage-level settings.

+---

 ## AWS API Gateway Limitations

 1. **Payload Size Limits:** You can’t send or receive really large files—API Gateway has a cap of 10 MB for REST APIs.
 For WebSocket APIs, it's even smaller, just 128 KB.